Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/authors/admin/_index.md

 - Visitors
 ---

-Xiaoyu Yu is a doctoral candidate in economics at Rice University.
-Job candidate has research interests in health and environmental economics and will be available for interviews for the 2022-2023 job market.
+Xiaoyu Yu is a doctoral candidate in economics at Rice University. has research interests in and will be available for interviews for the 2022-2023 job market.